Written by Julia Crab 2005

 2) Powder: I make a mixture of equal parts spirulina, Klamath blue-green algae, kelp powder and Irish moss powder.
 I sprinkle this on seafood, mix it in omelettes occasionally, and sometimes dust a honey and fruit dish lightly with it.
 It is very versatile, and nutrient rich for sick or pre-molting crabs.
 It is also vital that post-molting crabs have access to something like this, in order to retain or darken coloring.
 If one’s budget is tight, and only one can be obtained, spirulina is the clear winner.
 I feel it is the one most important algae in your crab pantry.

 Each powder can also be used individually as well, for each has its own “special power,” as it were.
 In particular, Irish moss reputedly has anti-viral and anti-bacterial properties, as well as stress relieving qualities.
 It is an excellent choice to offer crabs suffering from post purchase stress.
-Mixing Irish moss in honey and feeding on a slice of banana or apple is the best way to get some healing into a scared and damaged rescue crab.
+Mixing Irish moss in honey and feeding on a slice of banana or apple is the best way to get some food into a scared and damaged rescue crab.

 3) Kibble: Include some shredded dry seaweed with a seafood and grain kibble.
 Rice, tuna, dry red dulse and chanterelle mushroom is a quick example of how to use dry seaweed in a larger dish.

 4) Reconstituted: This method is the closest my crabs have come to the real deal, seaweed fresh from the beach.

 Heat a little ocean water in the microwave until steaming hot.
 Drop in dried seaweed, broken into bits that will fit in the water.
 Allow to soak until soft – this doesn’t take very long, and over-soaking the seaweed in hot water will leach the nutrients, so do it swiftly.